How to watch the 2018 Daytona 500

 What else should I know?

+Former NFL player Peyton Manning is set to serve as the honorary pace car driver.
+He'll be behind the wheel of the Toyota pace car and lead the 40-car field to the green flag to start the race.

-Charlize Theron has been named honorary starter for the 60th running of the Daytona 500, and will wave the green flag for the season-opening race in NASCAR's Monster Energy Cup Series.
+Charlize Theron has been named honorary starter, and will wave the green flag for the season-opening race in NASCAR's Monster Energy Cup Series.

-Country group Rascal Flatts will perform the pre-race concert, while Navy Band Southeast will sing the national anthem.
+Country music group Rascal Flatts is set to perform a pre-race concert, while Navy Band Southeast will peform the national anthem.

 The Associated Press contributed to this report.